-Raise a safety or health concern with related injury or illness, without being retaliated against.
-Receive information and training on job hazards, including all hazardous substances in your workplace. of your workplace if you believe there are unsafe or unhealthy conditions.
+Raise a safety or health concern with your employer or OSHA, or report a workrelated injury or illness, without being retaliated against.
+Receive information and training on job hazards, including all hazardous substances in your workplace.
+Request a confidential OSHA inspection of your workplace if you believe there are unsafe or unhealthy conditions.
 You have the right to have a representative contact OSHA on your behalf.
-Request a confidential OSHA inspection File a complaint with OSHA within 30 days (by phone, online or by mail) if you have been retaliated against for using your employer.
-Request copies of your medical records. tests that measure hazards in the This poster is available free from OSHA.
+Participate (or have your representative) participate) in an OSHA inspection and speak in private to the inspector. • File a complaint with OSHA within 30 days (by phone, online or by mail) if you have been retaliated against for using your rights.
+See any OSHA citations issued to your employer.
+Request copies of your medical records, tests that measure hazards in the workplace, and the workplace injury and illness log.
+This poster is available free from OSHA.